-Each person licensed under §32.57 shall perform a dry wipe test upon each source containing more than 3.7 kilobecquerels (0.1 microcurie) of americium-241 or radium-226 before transferring the source to a general licensee under §31.8 of this chapter.
-This test shall be performed by wiping the entire radioactive surface of the source with a filter paper with the application of moderate finger pressure.
-The radioactivity on the paper shall be measured by using radiation detection instrumentation capable of detecting 0.185 kilobecquerel (0.005 microcurie) of americium-241 or radium-226.
-If this test discloses more than 0.185 kilobecquerel (0.005 microcurie) of radioactive material, the source shall be deemed to be leaking or losing americium-241 or radium-226 and shall not be transferred to a general licensee under §31.8 of this chapter or equivalent regulations of an Agreement State.
+Each person licensed under §32.57 shall perform a dry wipe test upon each source containing more than 3.7 kilobecquerels (0.1 microcurie) of americium-241 or radium-226 before transferring the source to a general licensee under §31.8 of this chapter or under equivalent regulations of an Agreement State.
+This test must be performed by wiping the entire radioactive surface of the source with a filter paper with the application of moderate finger pressure.
+The radioactivity on the filter paper must be measured using methods capable of detecting 0.185 kilobecquerel (0.005 microcurie) of americium-241 or radium-226.
+If a source has been shown to be leaking or losing more than 0.185 kilobecquerel (0.005 microcurie) of americium-241 or radium-226 by the methods described in this section, the source must be rejected and must not be transferred to a general licensee under §31.8 of this chapter, or equivalent regulations of an Agreement State.

-$^1$ Sources licensed under §32.57 before January 19, 1975, may bear labels authorized by the regulations in effect on January 1, 1975.
+$^{^{1}}$ Sources licensed under §32.57 before January 19, 1975, may bear labels authorized by the regulations in effect on January 1, 1975.